 I have a child without marriage certificate.

-When filling out the insurance form for medical & life insurance for me, the agent thought i'm married so he put marital status as "Married".
+When filling out the insurance form for medical & life insurance for me, the agent thought I'm married so he put my marital status as "Married".

 The pricing of the insurance is the same for married & non-married.